entaroadun/hnpickup_prod/README.md

 ## Technology stack ##

 Application is build on top of Google App Engine using PHP, JS, HTML, and little bit of R. Data is stored using Google version of NoSQL called *datastore*.
 We use Google Analytics to track app usage.
+Application has three main components:

+1. Data collection (ETL)
+2. Data mining (DM)
+3. Reporint (Visualization)

+If all three parts are in a perfect harmony then we should get those glorified *actionable insights* that everyone is talking about.